dhmit/gender_novels/README.md

 Currently, we have analyzed a corpus of over 4,200 books from [Project Gutenberg](https://www.gutenberg.org/), an online book repository, utilizing programming methods we developed.
 Among our findings, we discovered the ratio of male pronouns to female pronouns, the most common words after male and female pronouns, and the distance between repetitions of male and female pronouns.

+As of Summer 2019, the work on this project has been forked into two repos:
+- The website presenting our research: https://github.com/dhmit/gender_novels_site
+- The Gender Analysis Toolkit, https://github.com/dhmit/gender_analysis

+If you would like to contribute to this project, please check out one of those follow-on projects!

 *This MIT Digital Humanities Lab project is part of the [MIT/SHASS Programs in Digital Humanities](https://digitalhumanities.mit.edu/) funded by the [Mellon Foundation](https://www.mellon.org/).*

 ## Usage